phalcon/documentation/docs/tutorial-basic.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/75W-emM4wNQ" frameborder="0" allowfullscreen></iframe>

-If you just want to get started you can skip this and create a Phalcon project automatically with our [developer tools][devtools].
+If you just want to get started you can skip this and create a Phalcon project automatically with our [developer tools](devtools.md).

 The best way to use this guide is to follow along and try to have fun.
 You can get the complete code [here][github_tutorial].
-If you get stuck or have questions, please visit us on [Discord][discord] or in our [Discussions][discussions].
+If you get stuck or have questions, please visit us on [Discord][discord] or in our [Forum][forum].

 ## File Structure
 One of the key features of Phalcon is that it is loosely coupled.
 Because of that, you can use any directory structure that is convenient to you.
 In this tutorial we will use a _standard_ directory structure, commonly used in MVC applications.